-Ahlquist, a Howard Hughes Medical Institute Investigator and professor of oncology, molecular virology and plant pathology, directs the Morgridge virology team.
+Ahlquist, a Howard Hughes Medical Institute Investigator and professor of oncology, molecular virology and plant pathology, directs the Morgridge Virology Theme.

 Huisken, a professor of biomedical engineering, directs the Morgridge Medical Engineering Theme and is a leader in light sheet microscopy.

-Livny is Chief Technology Officer of the Morgridge Institute and the Wisconsin Institute for Discovery, and also directs core computational technology for research.
+Livny is Chief Technology Officer of the Morgridge Institute and the Wisconsin Institute for Discovery and directs the Morgridge Core Computational Technology research area.

 Newmark, a Howard Hughes Medical Institute Investigator and professor of zoology, is a principal investigator and the Burnell R. Roberts Chair in Regenerative Biology at the Morgridge Institute.

-Ossorio, professor of law and bioethics at UW–Madison, serves as the inaugural Morgridge Bioethics Scholar-in-Residence.
+Ossorio, professor of law and bioethics, serves as the inaugural Morgridge Bioethics Scholar-in-Residence.

-Pagliarini, an associate professor of biochemistry and expert on mitochondria composition and function, directs the Morgridge metabolism team.
+Pagliarini, an associate professor of biochemistry and expert on mitochondria composition and function, directs the Morgridge Metabolism Theme.

-Thomson, the John D. MacArthur Professor in UW-Madison medicine and public health and pioneer in stem cell science, directs regenerative biology.
+Thomson, the John D. MacArthur Professor in medicine and public health and pioneer in stem cell science, directs the Morgridge Regenerative Biology Theme.